petoncle/mousemaster/configuration/neo-mousekeys.md

 - Trigger a second hint pass with a smaller hint grid centered around the mouse by holding _leftshift_ while selecting a hint.
 - A balance between hint size, number and screen space is crucial and can be configured: see `hint.font-size`, `hint.grid-max-column-count`, and `hint.grid-cell-width` in [neo-mousekeys.properties](configuration/neo-mousekeys.properties).
 - Go back to normal mode with _esc_ or _backspace_.

+## Screen Selection Mode (_c_ in normal mode)

+- Display one large hint label on each screen for quickly moving from one screen to another.
+- Go back to normal mode with _c_, _esc_ or _backspace.